Tsim Sha Tsui: Hotels

-Tourist hospitality is a major industry in Tsim Sha Tsui.
+Tourism and hospitality are major industries in Tsim Sha Tsui.
 The area has the highest concentration of hotels in Hong Kong.
-Some of the hotels include The Peninsula, Rosewood Hong Kong, Kowloon Shangri-La, The Regent Hong Kong, The Mira Hong Kong, Baden-Powell International House, Hotel Icon, and the Hotel Panorama.
+The hotels include The Peninsula, Rosewood Hong Kong, Kowloon Shangri-La, The Regent Hong Kong, The Mira Hong Kong, Baden-Powell International House, Hotel Icon, and the Hotel Panorama.
 The Hyatt Regency Hong Kong was closed on 1 January 2006 and the iSQUARE shopping mall was built at its former location; it re-opened in October 2009 on Hanoi Road of Tsim Sha Tsui within the new The Masterpiece skyscraper.
 Other hotels in virtually every price range and level of luxury can be found throughout the area; Chungking Mansions is known for providing cheap lodging for backpackers.